jokob-sk/NetAlertX/docs/DEVICE_MANAGEMENT.md

 ## Dummy devices

 You can create dummy devices from the Devices listing screen.

+![Create Dummy Device](/docs/img/DEVICE_MANAGEMENT/Devices_CreateDummyDevice.png)

 The **MAC** field and the **Last IP** field will then become editable.

-![Create Dummy Device](/docs/img/DEVICE_MANAGEMENT/Devices_CreateDummyDevice.png)
 ![Save Dummy Device](/docs/img/DEVICE_MANAGEMENT/DeviceEdit_SaveDummyDevice.png)

+> [!NOTE]
+>
-You can couple this with the `ICMP` plugin which can be used to monitor the status of these devices, if they are actual devices reachable with the ping command.
+> You can couple this with the `ICMP` plugin which can be used to monitor the status of these devices, if they are actual devices reachable with the `ping` command.
+If not, you can use a loopback IP address so they appear online, such as `0.0.0.0` or `127.0.0.1`.

 ## Copying data from an existing device.